telerik/xaml-docs/knowledge-base/kb-barcode-export-to-image.md

 ## Solution

 To create an image from a WPF control, the control should be measured and arranged.
-This is done automatically by the framework when you add the contorl in the visual tree.
+This is done automatically by the framework when you add the control in the visual tree.
 To export the barcode without displaying it in the UI, measure and arrange it in code and then export it.

 The export iself, can be done with [ExportExtensions.ExportToImage]({%slug common-export-support%}) method.